typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 public class PhoneCallsCSVMigration {
     /**
      * representation of Input object that links an input file to its own templating function,
-     * which is used to map a Json object to a Graql query string */ abstract static class Input {
+     * which is used to map a Json object to a TypeQL query string */ abstract static class Input {
         String path;